- Brain fog is when you can’t focus or remember details

 - Prevention: Mindful stimulation such as puzzles, walks and baking and setting clear times for breaks are some ways to prevent brain fog

-Ever walked into a room and instantly forgot why?
+Ever walked into a room and instantly forgotten why?
 What about when you try to remember what day you did something or what you ate for lunch yesterday?

 For a lot of us over the course of the past year especially, the days have started to roll into one homogenous mass, making it hard to pinpoint when we did certain things or what we did on specific occasions.